tOmoness/.net-sdk/README.md

 # wp-api-client

-This codebase contains the **Nokia MixRadio C# SDK**.
+This codebase contains the **Nokia MixRadio .Net SDK**.

-##Overview
+#Overview
-The **Nokia MixRadio C# SDK** (formally the Nokia Music SDK) lets you easily integrate your Windows Phone with [Nokia MixRadio on Nokia Lumia phones](http://nokia.ly/musicapp) or your Windows 8 applicaton with [Nokia MixRadio on Windows 8](http://nokia.ly/musicappwin8).
+The **Nokia MixRadio .Net SDK** (formally the Nokia Music SDK) lets you easily integrate your Windows Phone app with [Nokia MixRadio on Nokia Lumia phones](http://nokia.ly/musicapp), your Windows 8 app with [Nokia MixRadio on Windows 8](http://nokia.ly/musicappwin8) or get data into any [Portable class libraries (PCL)](http://msdn.microsoft.com/en-us/library/vstudio/gg597391(v=vs.110).aspx) environment - for example using [Xamarin](http://www.xamarin.com/) to target the [Nokia X device family](http://www.nokia.com/global/products/nokia-x/).
-The API offers two levels of integration; the simplest and quickest to get going is to use the high-level Launcher Tasks, with more advanced integration available to perform searches and get recommendations within your app.

-##License
-The **Nokia MixRadio C# SDK** is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/mixradio/wp-api-client/master/LICENSE.txt>.

-##Usage
+The SDK lets you perform searches, get charts and recommendations and user data such as play history within your app.
+You can link through to the MixRadio apps to give your users a full listening experience.

+##Installation
+You need two things to start using the SDK:

+1. **The SDK itself**
- - Install the NokiaMusic package with [NuGet](https://nuget.org/packages/NokiaMusic) - or install with [Package Manager](http://docs.nuget.org/docs/start-here/using-the-package-manager-console): <br/>
+ - Install the NokiaMusic package with [NuGet](https://nuget.org/packages/NokiaMusic) or the [Package Manager Visual Studio console](http://docs.nuget.org/docs/start-here/using-the-package-manager-console): <br/>
  ![Package Manager](http://dev.mixrad.io/assets/nuget-package-install.png)
+ - or download the latest source from [GitHub](http://nokia.ly/wpmusicapi).
+2. **Credentials** Visit our [API Registration page](http://nokia.ly/musicapireg) and request your credentials.

+##Quick Start
+Impatient to get going?
+Head over to the [Quick Start guide](http://developer.nokia.com/resources/library/Lumia/nokia-mixradio-api/quick-start.html).

+##Source License
+The **Nokia MixRadio .Net SDK** source code is released under the 3-clause license ("New BSD License" or "Modified BSD License") - see <https://raw.github.com/mixradio/wp-api-client/master/LICENSE.txt>.

+## Terms
+Usage of the SDK is subject to the following terms: <http://dev.mixrad.io/terms.html>

 ##Releases

+- 3.3.1 - Terms change from Nokia to Microsoft
+- 3.3.0 - Added GetUserRecentMixes method, replaced SharpGIS.GZipWebClient with PCL HttpClient, added CancellationToken support, moved all app-to-app comms to new mixradio protocol for Windows Phone, added new PlayMeTask to launch PlayMe feature of MixRadio, added MusicBrainzId property for Artists, added Windows Phone 8.1 project, upgraded Windows 8 project to 8.1, added GetAllMixesAsync and GetMixAsync methods
-- 3.2.0 - Added BPM property to Product object and SearchBpmAsync to find tracks by Beats Per Minute.
-Fixed exception throwing in CountryResolver.CheckAvailabilityAsync when there is no connection.
+- 3.2.0 - Added BPM property to Product object and SearchBpmAsync to find tracks by Beats Per Minute
 - 3.1.5 - More web fallback improvements
 - 3.1.4 - More web fallback improvements, added GetMixAsync to get details of a mix by id
 - 3.1.3 - Added AppToAppPlayUri and WebPlayUri properties to Artist to enable playback of Artist mixes on the web, also enabling artist mixes on non-Nokia devices via the PlayMixTask.
 Merged in Win8 compiler directive change from https://github.com/mixradio/wp-api-client/pull/4